TimVMcCloskey/Linux-Server-Configuration/README.md

 application.secret_key = 'udacity'
 ```
 ### Configure virtual host
+1. Go to http://www.hcidata.info/host2ip.cgi to get the host name from our public ip.
-1. $ sudo nano /etc/apache2/sites-available/catalog.conf
+2. $ sudo nano /etc/apache2/sites-available/catalog.conf
-2. Add the following into this file
+3. Add the following into this file
 ```
 <VirtualHost *:80>
     ServerName 54.68.176.4